vinc/provisioning.rb/README.md

 PaaS Provisioning.

-Currently limited to dokku apps on digital ocean servers.
+Currently limited to dokku apps on AWS or DigitalOcean servers.

 Installation